ga-curriculum/responsive-design-v2/media-queries/README.md

 # ![Responsive Design - Media Queries](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to use media queries and breakpoints to create responsive web pages.
+**Learning objective:** By the end of this lesson, students will utilize media queries and breakpoints for creating responsive web designs.

 ## Using media queries to apply different CSS rules to a page